 Come writers and critics

 And keep your eyes wide

 The chance won’t come again

 For the wheel’s still in spin

 And there’s no tellin’ who that it’s namin’

 For the loser now will be later to win

 For the times they are a-changin’

-Dylan wasn’t right of course, because the changes of that year were just the sort of thing we had to get used to; from here on it was all change all the time.
-Modernism was over, and the constant change, evolution and re-evaluation of post-modernism were now what we had to get use to.
+Dylan wasn’t right of course, because the changes of that year were just the sort of thing we had to get used to; from here on it was all change all the time, and by no means always for the better.
+Modernism was over, and the constant change, evolution and re-evaluation of post-modernism was now what we had to get use to.
 Dramatic, endless change, not the one off divergence that Dylan imagined.

 Although he was absolutely right in saying,